MicrosoftDocs/win32/desktop-src/NetMon2/imonitor-onframes.md

 ---
-Description: 'The OnFrames method must be implemented by the monitor.
-The MCSVC calls this method when either the capture buffer is full or the update time has passed.' ms.assetid: '243bd35b-2527-463e-b3d2-4bd840fe9c3f'
+Description: The OnFrames method must be implemented by the monitor.
+The MCSVC calls this method when either the capture buffer is full or the update time has passed. ms.assetid: 243bd35b-2527-463e-b3d2-4bd840fe9c3f
-title: 'IMonitor::OnFrames method'
+title: IMonitorOnFrames method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IMonitor::OnFrames method